Posted on 18 Sep 2013

 The shake mixes well with no lumps in sight, but it is a little grainy, which is apparently due to the flaxseed.

-I blended it with milk (always tastes much, much better than with water) and would often throw in a banana or some other frozen fruit for a great tasting protein shake.
+I blended it with semi-skimmed milk (always tastes much, much better than with water) and would often throw in a banana or some other frozen fruit for a great tasting protein shake.

 Over the course of a month, I lost quite a few pounds, ‘leaned up’ considerably, and felt much more energised during training while using this supplement.